 Ann Linquist is a continuing education instructor on college campuses, at corporations, and with non-profit organizations.
 She has helped thousands of adults learn to tackle their writing tasks with enthusiasm.
 Having written everything from novels to newsletters, articles to ad copy, Linquist is able to address the writing needs of each individual.
 The breadth of her background ensures a powerful, involving learning experience that builds on the strengths of each participant.

-Your online course has provided more valuable information than eight years of higher education.
+Your six week on-line course has provided more valuable information than eight years of higher education.
 Beyond the information it has provided motivation and confidence.
 Proceed to enlighten a few more students.
-(Not too many, as I do not like competition.)"
+(Not too many, as I do not like competition.)

 You taught me more applicable writing skills and tips than any class I’ve ever attended.
 The lessons were short, useful, practical, and applicable to my daily written communications both personally and professionally.
 Your format using short chapters with multiples examples of the tips you provided in each lesson made the lessons powerful.
 I loved the fact you don’t agree with all the writing rules taught such as one-sentence paragraphs.
 Instead you’ve given me the tools to enjoy writing.
 I hope you will continue to share your joy of writing with others.
 You’re an excellent instructor with a natural talent at putting your students at ease and motivating each to do their best.

 Excellent course!
 I actually teach college-level business writing, and was taking this course as a refresher to make sure that I was not teaching outdated material.
 I found the course useful and informative-- exactly what I was looking for, and sure to help anyone who wishes to improve his or her business writing skills.
 Thanks so much!